need4deed-org/website/CONTRIBUTE.md

 - Use the present tense ("Add feature" not "Added feature")
 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
-- Reference issues and pull requests liberally after the first line
+- Reference issues and pull requests can be placed after the first line
 - Consider starting the commit message with an applicable emoji:
   - 🎨 `:art:` when improving the format/structure of the code
   - 🐎 `:racehorse:` when improving performance